 Although traditionally viewed as an area of law dealing with the disposition of property after death, estate planning encompasses far more.
-It is a dynamic process that takes into account personal and family goals throughout a client’s lifetime as well as after death.
+It is a dynamic process that takes into account personal, financial, health and family goals throughout a client’s lifetime as well as after death.
 Furthermore, while clients still have estate plans to provide for their families or other desired beneficiaries, now more than ever they are also engaging in estate planning to protect assets for their own use, whether pre-retirement, post-retirement or in preparation for a period of incapacity or illness.

 Stein Sperling’s Estates and Trusts practice provides a broad range of services that include the organization and development of estate plans, assistance in the administration of trusts and estates, and working with clients step-by-step through the probate process.
 Our attorneys combine experience, knowledge and the practical applications of estate, trust, business and tax laws with innovative approaches designed to meet clients’ needs and objectives.

 Our experience and backgrounds, along with patience, understanding and a listening ear are the qualities that highlight our approach.
-We listen carefully to our clients and then take the initiative to educate our clients about the options that are available to meet their goals, working closely with them through the various personal, financial and tax changes that affect their estate plans over time.
+We listen carefully to our clients and then take the initiative to educate our clients about the options that are available to meet their goals, working closely with them through the various personal, financial, health and tax changes that affect their estate plans over time.
 Our clients, with whom we build close and lasting relationships, include a wide range of individuals, families, entrepreneurs and businesses requiring sophisticated estate, trust and tax-related legal services.